OranattCh/OranattCh/README.md

-# Hi there! 👋🤓
+# Hi! 👋🤓

-My name is Oranatt, and I'm an engineer graduated from NUS 👩🏻‍💻.
-I'm from Thailand 🇹🇭, living in Singapore 🇸🇬, and moving to the US 🇺🇸 soon!.
+My name is Oranatt, and I'm a biomedical engineer 👩🏻‍💻.
+I'm from Thailand 🇹🇭, lived in Singapore 🇸🇬, and now doing PhD in the US 🇺🇸!

 ## 🛠 Technologies & Tools
 ![](https://img.shields.io/badge/OS-macOS-informational?style=flat&logo=apple&logoColor=white&color=lightgrey)